These Heavenly Popsicle Recipes Will Keep You Cool for the Summer

 Preparation:

-1. Place all the ingredients for the ice pops in a blender and mix well, 30 to 45 seconds.
+1. Place all ice pop ingredients in a blender and mix well, 30 to 45 seconds.

-2. Pour the liquid into ice pop molds and set them in the freezer to freeze overnight.
+2. Pour resulting liquid into ice pop molds and set in freezer to freeze overnight.

-3. Remove the bars from the freezer.
-Working with a couple of bars at a time, remove bars from the ice pop molds.
+3. Remove bars from freezer.
+Working with two bars at a time, remove bars from ice pop molds.

 Coconut Ice Pops